PartyWumpus/C-to-befunge93/README.md

 ### Current Limitations
 None of these are full architectural failures so will eventually be resolved.
 - Enums are incorrectly implemented, but largely functional
-- Doubles can only be created and pointed to
 - Overflow is incorrectly handled for ints and unsigned longs (correct for all chars and signed longs though)
 - No var args
 - Some invalid lvalues are incorrectly allowed (stuff like `func().a = 5`)